 - It must have a utility; and

 - The subject matter must be appropriate.
-For example: genetically modified organs, professional skill, and abstract scientific theorems are not patentable.
+For example: genetically modified organs, professional skills, and abstract scientific theorems are not patentable.

 Plant Breeders Rights area is a grant of rights, similar to a patent, designed to specifically protect new plant varieties.
 In Canada, plant variety protection is covered by the Plant Breeders Rights Act and in the U.S. by the Plant Variety Protection Act for sexually reproducing plants and the Plant Patent Act of 1930 for asexually reproducing plants.